initstring/lyricpass/README.md

 # To Do
 This is just a very early POC.
 I still need to work on error checking.
 I also plan to do the following:
 - Provide function to further split lines including a comma (as this could be a logical break)
+- Fix for Python 3+ (right now tested good in Python 2.7)